 When the procedure is performed by a trained aesthetic practitioner, injections of dermal fillers is a safe treatment.
 The dermal fillers that are used at the London Dermatology Centre are all based on the substance hyaluronic acid and have been shown to be safe and effective when compared to collagen skin implants and related products to fill in wrinkles, lines and folds in the skin on the face.

-Its effect, once the optimal location and pattern of cosmetic use is established, can last 6 months or longer without the need for re-administration.
+Its effect, once the optimal location and pattern of cosmetic use is established, results is dependant on each individual.

 For more information regarding the Botox® and dermal filler treatments please contact us on 020 7467 3720.